cyborgoat/smarcretary/backend/smartcretary/README.md

 ## Network Access

-- Make sure to accept the self-signed certificate in your browser for HTTPS/WSS to work.
+- Accept the self-signed certificate in your browser for HTTPS/WSS to work.
 - Ensure ports 8080 (backend) and 3000 (frontend) are open on your firewall.

 ## Development